pendo-io/pendo-mobile-sdk/android/pnddocs/android_sdk_manual_installation.md

 2. Unzip the downloaded file.

-3. Add the local directory to the gradle file.
+3. Add the local directory to the gradle file or to the settings.gradle if using dependencyResolutionManagement:

     ```java
     repositories {
         maven {
-          url "/path/to/local/file"
+            url = Uri("/path/to/local/file")
         }
     }
     ```